 Dunstable Downs Chalk Grassland

 Chalk grassland is full of life!
-You may need to look closely but there is a miniature zoo packed with weird and wonderful insects within this habitat.
+You may need to look closely but there are hundreds of weird and wonderful minibeasts within this habitat.

 Many plants will only grow in chalk grassland.
 Here at Dunstable Downs there are many varieties of stunning wild orchid.
-The orchids and other wildflowers attract rare butterflies.
-Dunstable Downs is home to 32 different species of butterfly such as the Duke of Burgundy.
+The orchids and other wildflowers attract a wide variety of butterflies.
+Dunstable Downs is home to 32 different species including the rare Duke of Burgundy.

 You can help to protect this unique habitat by becoming a National Trust member, or by visiting the centre at Dunstable Downs.
 All of the profits from car parking charges, cafe and shop purchases are used to maintain this special place.